 The Associate of Arts degree consists of 35 hours of General Education courses and 25 elective credit hours.
 This degree may serve as a terminal degree for students or as an intermediate degree for students enrolled in a baccalaureate program.
 All hours earned at the 1000-level or above in satisfying the Associate of Arts degree may be used toward a baccalaureate degree.
 The requirements for the Associate of Arts degree are:

 TOTAL HOURS: 60 hours

 '''

 ENGL 1013 Composition I

 ENGL 1023 Composition II

-One of the following courses:

 '''